EgoCampus: Egocentric Pedestrian Eye Gaze Model and Dataset: Experiments

 \subsection{Evaluation Metrics}

-It is important to distinguish between the broader task of eye gaze prediction and the more specific task of saliency map prediction, as both are relevant to our work.
-Saliency prediction typically addresses ``free-viewing'' scenarios, where the goal is to model fixation density across a scene, making it well-suited for evaluation with distribution-based metrics like correlation coefficient (CC), Kullback-Leibler divergence (KLD), and similarity (SIM).
-In contrast, eye gaze prediction often involves task-specific contexts, such as the navigation-driven behavior captured in EgoCampus, where a person's attention is directed by their goals rather than just visual conspicuity.

-To evaluate the accuracy of predicted saliency maps, we employ two categories of metrics: location-based and distribution-based measures \cite{bylinskii2018different}.
-Location-based metrics, such as AUC-Judd (Area under the ROC curve) and NSS (Normalized Scanpath Saliency), rely on binary fixation maps as ground truth and emphasize how well the model identifies specific salient points.
-In contrast, distribution-based metrics, such as CC, SIM, and KLD, use continuous grayscale saliency maps to assess the similarity between predicted and ground truth distributions.
-For all metrics, larger values indicate better alignment, except for KLD, where smaller values reflect greater accuracy.
+We distinguish between saliency prediction, which models ``free-viewing'' fixation density, and eye gaze prediction, which captures the goal-directed navigation behavior of EgoCampus.To assess performance, we utilize \textbf{location-based} metrics, such as AUC-Judd, which use binary fixation maps to evaluate the identification of specific salient points, and \textbf{distribution-based} metrics, including CC, SIM, and KLD, which assess the statistical similarity between predicted and ground truth distributions.
+Larger values indicate better alignment for all metrics except KLD, where lower values reflect higher accuracy.

 \paragraph{Area Under Curve (AUC-Judd):} AUC-Judd measures how well the predicted saliency map distinguishes between fixated and non-fixated locations using a binary ground truth fixation map.
 It computes the area under the Receiver Operating Characteristic (ROC) curve.
-This curve is generated by plotting the True Positive Rate (TPR) (the hit rate, or the percentage of fixations correctly identified as positive) against the False Positive Rate (FPR) (the false alarm rate, or the percentage of non-fixations incorrectly identified as positive) while varying a threshold on the predicted saliency values.
-Since AUC-Judd summarizes the entire curve, it is independent of thresholds and provides a robust ranking of predicted saliency at fixated points.
+This curve is generated by plotting the True Positive Rate (TPR) (the hit rate, or the percentage of fixations correctly identified as positive) against the False Positive Rate (FPR) while varying a threshold on the predicted saliency values.
+AUC-Judd is independent of thresholds, making it a robust metric, but it can become saturated in the eye gaze setting.
 Higher values indicate stronger model performance.

 \paragraph{Correlation Coefficient (CC):}CC captures the linear correlation between the pixel values of the predicted saliency map ($P$) and the ground truth distribution ($Q$).
 Unlike metrics that use a binary ground truth, CC requires a continuous ground truth map ($Q$), which is typically created by applying a Gaussian blur to the binary fixation points.
 This creates a ground truth density map.
 The metric then treats $P$ and $Q$ as two long vectors of pixel intensities.